-Figure 3.
+Fig. 3.
 Distributed data parallelism.

-Alike local tasks, distributed tasks are allowed to also perform side-effect changes on disjoint memory locations in shared memory, as also illustrated in Figure 3.
-The modifications in the array outputs of the example become automatically visible after task completion.
-For this purpose, the runtime system collects sideeffect changes of tasks at the server side and propagates them back to the client-side memory.
+automatically visible after task completion.
+For this purpose, the runtime system collects side-effect changes of tasks at the server side and propagates them back to the client-side memory.
 The system detects certain data races, as described in the next section.